 2: By clicking on the text (figure 1, right side), you can start correcting it.
 Your corrected version is sent to the client.
 So make sure the translation is looking good and professional.
 You can also view or download the source text (figure 2, see the red arrow).

 3: After you revise the text by typing the correct translation, you can send the text back to the client by clicking on the button "submit & finish".
-After this, you will be asked to rate the translation (figure 3 & 4).
+After this, you will be asked to rate the translation and give feedback (figure 3 & 4).

 How to revise?

 - Correct the actual mistakes; grammatical and punctual

 - Respect the translator’s choices; don’t recreate a text according to your own stylistic preferences

 - Don’t replace words by synonyms, unless it’s really necessary